Make a Release#

 • If not, live to fight another day:

-• Refresh poetry.lock with a poetry update.
+• Refresh uv.lock with a uv sync.

 • Check that your tests are back on track (locally and remotely).

 • After the current release is done, you should prepare a dedicated release to make your package compatible with latest versions.
-If possible, preserve backward-compatibility, but not at all cost.

-Make it easy to use#
+3. Make it easy to use#

 • In the main __init__.py, import the classes that you believe users will use on a regular basis. from my_package import MyClass is easier to use than from my_package.subpackage.my_class import MyClass.